How Stratasan’s ZIP5 Patient Origin Modeling Can Help You Identify Trends and Opportunities

 Stratasan recently began offering a new capability: ZIP5 analysis of our All-Payer Claims Database.
-This capability will help you better assess critical business performance in areas such as outmigration and referral tracking.
+This capability helps health systems and hospitals better assess critical business performance in areas such as patient outmigration and physician referral tracking.

-Stratasan assigns a ZIP5 to patient IDs in order to provide our partners with an enhanced level of granularity.
+Stratasan assigns a ZIP5 to patient IDs in order to provide an enhanced level of granularity.
 The ZIP5 assignment is for All-Payer Claims 837 submit data since that is the data being rolled up to the ZIP.
 This modeling is based on the patient’s observed healthcare utilization from All-Payer Claims Data (APCD).
-In this blog, we’ll discuss our methodology for ZIP5 modeling, but first, let’s begin by discussing why this level of insight is useful.
+In this blog, we’ll explore our methodology for ZIP5 modeling, but first, let’s explain why this level of insight is useful.

 Geographic Analysis and Quarterly Reporting